CodeSigils/kickstart.nvim/README.md

 ## Create a nvim config switcher

-The smart way to try out and manage nvim flavours using just a function.
+The smart way to try out and manage different nvim flavours using just a function.

 * Create the following directories inside `~/.config/`: